leonbreedt/tfstate-backend-r2/README.md

 ### Test the worker

-You can verify that it has worked by calling `https://<YOUR_HOST>/health`, if it worked, and the secret `PSK` and var `BUCKET` were present, you will see the string `UP` as the response.
+You can verify that it has worked by calling `https://<YOUR_HOST>/health`, if it worked, and the secret `psk` was present, you will see the string `UP` as the response.

 ## Configuration